 [ PROS AND CONS OF PAYING FOR YOUR WEDDING USING CREDIT CARDS ]

-However, this method of payment requires a good or excellent credit score.
-If you have a low credit score, your application for a wedding loan might be a challenge.
+If you have a low to average credit score, your application for a wedding loan might be a challenge.
+Even if you get approved, it might be attached to a higher interest rate.
 Plus, you will be taking on a lot of debt, and you will need to make monthly payments.

 Another pro is convenience.
-Most vendors have automatic payment systems in which they deduct your credit card on your agreed date, and you have to wait for the receipt and the update.
+Most vendors have automatic payment systems in which they deduct your credit card on your agreed date, and you’ll just have to wait for the receipt and the next update.

 When paying for your wedding using your credit card, try and stick to using one credit card only, preferably the one with the lowest interest rate.